 The Reagan Administration eliminated the Fairness Doctrine back in 1987.
 The law, introduced in 1949, required news broadcasters to present controversial issues of public importance in an equitable manner.
-Dismantling it allowed media empires (cough cough Rupert Murdoch) to enter the fray as entertainment companies and disseminate any info they wanted.
-It didn’t matter if the info was fact-free or blatantly biased because the goal was to make money, not to inform the public.
+Dismantling it allowed media empires to enter the fray as entertainment companies.
+It didn’t matter if the info they peddled was fact-free or blatantly biased because the goal was to make money, not to inform the public.
 Fun fact: Fox News is actually registered as an entertainment channel, not news (which also applies to most US outlets).
 And since people seek content that confirms their biases, it was a brilliant business decision.
 So what if people are misinformed when sensationalism fills the coffers.
 Is it any wonder that a plague of cognitive dissonance has infected the American public?
 Seriously, go watch old clips of Walter Cronkite and compare them to today.
 It’s embarrassing.

 In closing, I will leave you with one of my favorite quotes from Winston Churchill.